turbits/bones/README.md

 ### What it made with

-I built Bones with React and ChakraUI, and it's hosted on Vercel.
+I built Bones with some custom pixel art, React, and ChakraUI.
+It's hosted on Vercel.

 ## Releases